 “There was so much groundwork, dreaming and vision that went into the fruition of what we’re seeing at the downtown campus,” said SF Board of Directors member Patsy Blount.
 “I think Charlie [Blount] would be so pleased with the opportunity this will provide for students in an ongoing way for years and years to come.
 It will have an impact on the community, and I think there will be a synergistic relationship that will impact the college, Gainesville, the University and students.

-“With this expansion, the Blount Campus will become Santa Fe College’s comprehensive center for business and IT education, as well as entrepreneurship,” said Ed Bonahue, Provost and Vice President for Academic Affairs at SF.
+“With this expansion, the Blount Center will become Santa Fe College’s comprehensive center for business and IT education, as well as entrepreneurship,” said Ed Bonahue, Provost and Vice President for Academic Affairs at SF.
 “With the expansion of our business incubator and connections to local startups across the community, the new opportunities for SF students to train and work locally will be tremendous.”

 The campus will help meet the educational needs of an underserved part of the district and will offer a full array of student services offices needed to serve an increasingly mobile student population seeking employment in an innovated economy.